Build a DIY Upholstered Sofa: The Frame Plans

 - The center pieces in green will have the same 15° angle sloping toward the front.

 - And last, the lower pieces in purple will have a 15° bevel cut along one long end of each piece.

 Assemble the frame using glue and countersunk 2-1/2″ screws.
 (Have questions?
 Let me know!)

 Cut the piece for the back base.
 Cut the corners and notches using a jigsaw.
 Secure the base to the back frame using glue and 1-1/2″ screws through the base into the back frame.

 DO NOT attach the back frame assembly to the seat frame – this will be done after the upholstery is complete!
 Stay tuned because the next post, Part Three, is all about adding the seat webbing and the upholstery!

-Have questions about how to build the DIY upholstered sofa frame plans?
+Have questions so far about how to build a sofa?
 Leave a comment below!